 The facilitator may assume the role of coach in situations among family members or between patients and their families, just as he or she coaches the provider in a provider-patient case.
 The facilitator is often dealing with vulnerable individuals, consumed with their own perspective of the situation.

 However, people cannot just "set aside" their emotions.
-During the joint meeting (Stage Three) the facilitator may need ...
+During the joint meeting (Stage Three) the facilitator ...